 The R&D 100 Awards are presented annually to the top 100 scientific innovations as selected by an independent panel of more than 50 judges representing R&D leaders in a variety of fields.

-FlightHorizon provides situational awareness, collision avoidance and flight safety for unmanned aircraft and is based on an exclusively licensed NASA patent (#9,405,005) and prototype which has been extensively tested and which provides a unique autonomous “detect-and-avoid” function.
+FlightHorizon provides airspace management, commands to maintain well-clear distances and flight safety for unmanned aircraft and is based on an exclusively licensed NASA patent (#9,405,005) and prototype which has been extensively tested and which provides a unique autonomous “detect-and-avoid” function.